Forest Hills–71st Avenue station: Exits

+Southern station entrances.
+The old signage, for 71st–Continental Avenue, is visible on the elevator.

 There are two fare control areas on the full width mezzanine above the platforms and tracks.
 The western section of the mezzanine is bounded on the west by the exit to the western side of 70th Road and the northern side of Queens Boulevard.
 There used to be a part-time booth at this location.
 On the east end, the fare control area is sided by a passageway out of fare control connecting the exits between 70th Road and 71st Avenue.
 There used to be a part-time booth at the northern section of the passageway.
 An elevator is located at the southern exit between 70th Road and 71st Avenue and makes the station ADA-accessible.
 The second fare control area is in between the aforementioned fare free passageway and the passageways connecting to the exits at 71st Avenue.
 At the eastern end of the mezzanine there is a staircase leading to Queens Boulevard between 71st Avenue and 71st Road on the northern side, and a staircase leading to the intersection of 71st Avenue and Queens Boulevard on the south side.
 There are seven staircases to each platform.